Updated on June 15th, 2020

 Argentina or Brazil… Or both?

-BUT, we decided that we would only focus on the Argentine side in the end, mainly because we didn’t want to rush to try & fit everything in as we knew we would enjoy the experience less as a result.
-We were very happy with our choice & if you decide to do the same, I think you will be too.
+BUT, we decided that we would only focus on the Argentine side in the end.
+This was mainly because we didn’t want to rush to try & fit everything in.
+We knew we would enjoy the experience less as a result.
+After our day spent at Iguazu Falls, Argentina side we were very happy with our choice.
+If you also decide to do the same, I think you will be too.

 As I understand it there is more to do on the Argentine side (see below) but what you miss is the full panoramic view which you get from Brazil.
 Both sides offer boat trips.